Council on American–Islamic Relations: Holy Land Foundation case (2007)

+2009 to present

-CAIR condemned the Fort Hood shooting and expressed prayers for the victims and condolences for their families.
+CAIR condemned the Fort Hood shooting in 2009 and expressed prayers for the victims and condolences for their families.

 CAIR pointed to an arrest of five men in Pakistan on December 10, 2009, as a "success story" between Muslims and Muslim community organizations (like CAIR) and American law enforcement authorities.
 When the five men left Washington for Karachi on November 28, the families of the men discovered an extremist videotape.
 Worried, they contacted CAIR, which set up a meeting with the FBI on December 1, and the families shared their sons' computers and electronic devices with FBI agents.
 A U.S. law enforcement official described them as models of cooperation.
 CAIR hoped the event would ease "strained" relations of American Muslims with the FBI.

-Hours after it was announced by President Barack Obama that Osama bin Laden had been killed, CAIR put out a statement:

-We join our fellow citizens in welcoming the announcement that Osama bin Laden has been eliminated as a threat to our nation and the world through the actions of American military personnel.
-As we have stated repeatedly since the 9/11 terror attacks, bin Laden never represented Muslims or Islam.
-In fact, in addition to the killing of thousands of Americans, he and Al Qaeda caused the deaths of countless Muslims worldwide.
-We also reiterate President Obama's clear statement tonight that the United States is not at war with Islam.

 In January 2012, CAIR's Michigan chapter took a stance along with the American-Arab Anti-Discrimination Committee in defending four Muslim high school football players accused of attacking a quarterback during a game.
 The players were allegedly targeted for criminal prosecution over the attack because of their ethnic origin.
 A judge later dropped the charges after deciding they had no merit.

-CAIR has opposed proposed United States legislation and executive orders which would have designated the Muslim Brotherhood as a foreign terrorist organization, saying that such a designation would "inevitably be used in a political campaign to attack those same groups and individuals, to marginalize the American Muslim community and to demonize Islam."
+CAIR has opposed proposed United States legislation and executive orders which would have designated the Muslim Brotherhood as a foreign terrorist organization, saying that such a designation would "inevitably be used in a political campaign to attack those same groups and individuals, to marginalize the American Muslim community and to demonize Islam".

-In 2021 the director of the San Francisco branch of CAIR, Zahra Billoo, gave a speech labeling synagogues and major Jewish organizations including Hillel and the ADL as "enemies" and called for synagogues and these organizations to be monitored.
-She claimed these organizations were part of a "a well-funded conspiracy to marginalize us.
-We have to connect the dots between the organizations that promote Zionist agendas... they are the same ones that want to pass anti-sharia legislation."
-She went on to denounce a two-state solution to the Israeli-Palestinian conflict, saying "Allah has promised us victory."
-Her remarks prompted Jonathan Greenblatt, CEO of the ADL to accuse Billoo of promoting white supremacist rhetoric.
+In 2021 the director of the San Francisco branch of CAIR, Zahra Billoo, gave a speech in which she denounced a two-state solution to the Israeli-Palestinian conflict and stated that "We need to pay attention" to the ADL and Hillel, "because just because they are your friends today, doesn't mean that they have your back when it comes to human rights."
+Later on in her speech, Billoo told the audience to "know your enemies".
+Her remarks prompted Jonathan Greenblatt, CEO of the ADL, to accuse Billoo of promoting white supremacist rhetoric.
 On December 11, CAIR responded by defending Billoo's remarks.